TasosTilsi/TestElementManager/README.md

 * Fork, Clone, or Download this project
 * Java 11 setted in your system
 * Maven setted in your system
+* Install [Allure Framework CLI](https://allurereport.org/docs/gettingstarted/installation/) in your system for the reporting.
 * Open a terminal/command prompt/git bash/etc where the pom.xml file is located and run
 ```bash
 mvn clean install